 The financial assurance shall be in an amount sufficient to place the Town in an assured position to do or to contract to be done the necessary work to cover, restore, and landscape exposed fills and cuts to blend with the surrounding natural terrain and to restore the property back to natural grade to the extent possible.
-The minimum acceptable assurance shall be in a dollar amount equal to thirty-five (35) times the Grading Permit Fee specified in the Town's Master Fee Schedule (as such may be updated from time to time, including yearly adjustments based on the USA Consumer Price Index), or in such greater amount as deemed appropriate by the Hillside Building Committee, with the Committee to evaluate a higher fee when there is demolition (with or without Cut and Fill) or the building site has loose fill or boulders, significant washes or drainage ways, or steep and difficult to access terrain that would dictate the need for a higher assurance amount in order to complete restoration of a particularly difficult hillside property site.
+The financial assurance shall be calculated in a dollar amount equal to thirty-five (35) times the Grading Permit Fee specified in the Town's Master Fee Schedule or in such greater amount as deemed appropriate by the Hillside Building Committee, with the Committee to evaluate a higher fee when there is demolition (with or without Cut and Fill) or the building site has loose fill or boulders, significant washes or drainage ways, or steep and difficult to access terrain that would dictate the need for a higher assurance amount in order to complete restoration of a particularly difficult hillside property site.